asb219/evaluate-SOC-models/README.md

 You can check the absolute path of the file storage location with

 ```
-python -m config -get-dump
+config -get-dump
 ```

 If you would like to store the files in a different location, run the following command:

 ```
-python -m config -set-dump "/your/new/path/to/dump"
+config -set-dump "/your/new/path/to/dump"
 ```